Ajay-Mukesh/Coding-Task-Flipr-Bikayi/README.md

 diloag box would appear for filtering the data. filtering includes 1.category(instead of dropdown i have included checkbox) and year(from 1900 to 2018.) and check box for multiple noble awards(more than one).

+The file became too large so i converted into zip file.